-To figure out the best small town for you, you need to determine your motivations for moving to a small town and your needs.
+To determine the best small town for you, you need to assess your motivations for moving to a small town and your needs.
 Are you looking to save money?
-Then maybe your biggest consideration should be median home values.
+Then maybe your most significant consideration should be median home values.
 Do you need to be near enough a large city to commute there for work?
 Then you probably don’t want to move to a very rural small town.

 Many small towns aren’t even that cheap.
-Jim Thorpe, Pa, for instance, is a small town fairly close to where I live.
+Jim Thorpe, Pa, for instance, is a small town near where I live.
 Nestled in the Poconos mountains, it’s a gorgeous little hamlet full of small-town charm.
-However, it’s a tourist town and quite expensive compared to a lot of the surrounding area.
-But if you’re planning to move to a small town to be close to nature and have a little bit of bustle and don’t care about cost, a place like this might be ideal for you.
+However, it’s a tourist town and relatively expensive compared to many of the surrounding areas.
+But if you’re planning to move to a small town to be close to nature, have a bit of bustle, and don’t care about cost, a place like this might be ideal for you.

 Living in a small town isn’t all rainbows and butterflies.
-There are plenty of disadvantages, and before you decide to move, you should weigh both sides.
+There are plenty of disadvantages, and before deciding to move, you should weigh both sides.

-As a foodie, it hurts that I can’t get any type of food I want.
+As a foodie, it hurts that I can’t get any food I want.
 I was spoiled living in LA.
 All types of good food were just a short drive away!
-Now, if I want Indian or Vietnamese, I have to drive to either Harrisburg or Philadelphia.
+Now, if I wish to eat Indian or Vietnamese food, I must drive to Harrisburg or Philadelphia.
 The food scene here is severely lacking.

-Thankfully, there is a Japanese restaurant in my small town, so I can at least get Hibachi and sushi.
-But other than that and the Chinese place, there aren’t any ethnic restaurants nearby.
+Thankfully, my small town has a Japanese restaurant, so I can at least get Hibachi and sushi.
+But besides that and the Chinese place, there aren’t any ethnic restaurants nearby.
 If you’re a foodie who loves to eat around the world, it’s something to consider.

 The culture and values of people who live in small towns tend to be different than what you will encounter in a city.
-As a person who lived in cities my whole life, this was quite a shock to me.
-Most people are actually nice and neighborly, but I still often feel like an outsider even after I’ve lived here for a few years.
+As a person who lived in cities my whole life, this was quite a shock.
+Most people are friendly and neighborly, but I still often feel like an outsider even after living here for a few years.

 I can only speak to my experiences as a white person.
-Although I can’t know for certain, I have a feeling that if I were a person of color, my experiences here might be vastly different.
+Although I can’t know for sure, I feel that if I were a person of color, my experiences here might be vastly different.
 No one has said or done anything racist, but they haven’t had the opportunity.
 And I’ve seen enough flags on enough houses to deeply question how some of my neighbors would behave if I were a person of color.
-I didn’t realize this when I moved here, and this is the number one reason why I don’t want to stay.
-I don’t want to live in a long-term place where I can’t trust the majority of my neighbors to treat every human with dignity.
+I didn’t realize this when I moved here, which is the number one reason why I don’t want to stay.
+I don’t want to live in a long-term place where I can’t trust most of my neighbors to treat every human with dignity.

 On the plus side, there is an Indivisible Chapter working in my county, giving me hope.
-There are people here who want things to change and are working hard to progress things here in this county.
+Some people here want things to change and are working hard to progress things here in this county.

 We talked above about finding work in a small town.
-Although some industries always have openings regardless of where you work, they are indeed limited.
-If you aren’t able to find remote work, your job opportunities will be sparse.
+Although some industries always have openings regardless of where you work, they are limited.
+If you cannot find remote work, your job opportunities will be sparse.